 2. Update on the ship-source pollution correspondence group (Directive 2005/35/EC)

 2.1 This topic was not discussed in detail, as DG MOVE was unable to attend.
 EMSA provided a brief overview of the work currently undertaken by the correspondence group (CG) in developing a harmonised (standard) template to assist Member States report to the Commission the implementation of Directive 2005/35/EC on ship sourced pollution and the introduction of penalties for infringements (as per Art.12 of the Directive).
-The OTSOPA Chairperson and the Bonn Agreement Secretariat are actively involved in the work of this CG, noting that the existing regional reporting formats on illegal discharges observed during aerial surveillance are being considered under this work.
-HELCOM, REMPEC and Bonn Agreement reiterated their interest in this work and asked the Commission to submit some information on the topic at their relevant technical regional meetings (e.g. HELCOM Response, OTSOPA, NSN and MENELAS).
+The OTSOPA Chairperson and the Bonn Agreement Secretariat are actively involved in the work of this CG, noting that the existing regional reporting formats on illegal discharges observed during aerial surveillance and the database of NSN are being considered under this work.
+HELCOM, REMPEC and Bonn Agreement reiterated their interest in this work and asked the Commission to submit some information on the topic at their relevant technical regional meetings including the draft standard reporting template (e.g. HELCOM Response, OTSOPA, NSN and MENELAS).

 3. Review of Regional Agreements’ MPPR Activities and Regional Priorities